thenexthub/Codira/docs/archive/Generics.rst

 Animal.
 Subtype polymorphism is generally dynamic, in the sense that the substitution occurs at run-time, even if it is statically type-checked.

-In Swift, we consider protocols to be types.
+In Codira, we consider protocols to be types.
 A value of protocol type has an existential type, meaning that we don't know the concrete type until run-time (and even then it varies), but we know that the type conforms to the given protocol.
 Thus, a variable can be declared with type "Serializable", e.g.,::